-If you use the place more than 14 days, or more than 10 percent of the number of days it is rented—whichever is more—it is considered a personal residence and the rental loss can't be deducted.
-(But because it is a personal residence, the interest that doesn't count as a rental expense—20 percent in our example—can be deducted as a personal expense.)
+- More than 14 days, or more than 10% of the number of days it is rented—whichever is more—it is considered a personal residence and the rental loss can't be deducted.
+(But because it is a personal residence, the interest that doesn't count as a rental expense—20% in our example—can be deducted as a personal expense.)

-If you limit personal use to 14 days or 10 percent, the vacation home is considered a rental property and up to $25,000 in losses might be deductible each year.
+- Up to 14 days, or 10%, the vacation home is considered a rental property and up to $25,000 in losses might be deductible each year.
 That's why lots of vacation homeowners hold down leisure use and spend lots of time "maintaining" the property.

 Fix-up days don't count as personal use.
 The tax savings from the loss helps pay for the vacation home.
 Unfortunately, holding down personal use means you have to forfeit the write-off for the portion of mortgage interest that does not qualify as either a rental or personal-residence expense.